 Some people prefer a softer, more natural hairline, while others want a fuller look.
 That choice alone can affect how many grafts are needed.

-At Norwood stage 3, the area is still relatively limited, which means the graft requirement is usually lower compared to more advanced stages.
-This is one of the reasons why many people consider treatment at this point.
+At Norwood stage 3, the area is still relatively limited, so the graft requirement is usually lower compared to more advanced stages.
+This is one of the main reasons why many people consider treatment at this point.

-And what is the number of grafts required for Norwood type 3?
-There isn’t a single number but in most cases, the range is manageable and allows for natural-looking results.
+How many grafts are required for Norwood type 3?
+There is no exact number, but in most cases, the range is manageable and allows for natural-looking results.

 What Causes Norwood 3 Hair Loss?

-For most men, it starts with how the body reacts to DHT.
-This hormone is closely linked to male pattern baldness.
-Some people are more sensitive to it, and that’s where the change begins.
-Hair gets thinner.
-The hairline slowly moves back.
-This is often how Norwood stage 3 shows up.
+For most men, it begins with how the body reacts to DHT.
+DHT is closely linked to male pattern baldness.
+Some people are more sensitive to it, and this makes the hair thinner over time.
+Then the hairline slowly starts to move back.
+This is how Norwood stage 3 usually begins.

-Genetics matters too.
-If hair loss runs in the family, reaching Norwood 3 becomes more likely.
+Genetics is also important.
+If hair loss exists in the family, the chance of reaching Norwood stage 3 becomes higher.

 - DHT sensitivity